sanjaib5108/London-Bike-Rides-Using-Python-and-Tableau/README.md

 # Technologies Used

 Microsoft Excel
-MSSQL Server and SQL Server Management Studio Microsoft PowerBI
+Python - Pandas, Matplotlib and Seaborn Libraries.

+# Dataset
-Dataset Dataset has been imported from the Kaggle Data Libray for analysis purpose.
-Dataset has 48620 Rows and 12 Columns.
+Dataset has been imported from the Kaggle Data Libray for analysis purpose.
+Dataset has 17413 Rows and 11 Columns.

 # Project Description
 This project is part of my Data Technician Bootcamp by JustIT Ltd. UK.